Graduate Events Fall 2018

 Want to meet your writing goals in a distraction-free setting?
-Join the Writers Workshop for sustained writing in the company of your colleagues from across the disci-plines.
+Join the Writers Workshop for sustained writing in the company of your colleagues from across the disciplines.
 Each session will begin with a short conversation about goals and end with a wrap-up of accomplishments.
-Commit to a writing routine by regularly attending one of these groups, which are held every other week.
-Please register by clicking the date above if you plan to attend (free and no strings attached!)
+Commit to a writing routine by regularly attending one of these groups.

 Staying on Track with Thesis and Dissertation Writing

-This workshop will discuss best practices for large writing projects, including tips for getting and staying on track, cultivating effective writing habits, and forming a success-ful writing group.
-Dissertation and thesis writers from any discipline—and at any stage in the writing process—are welcome.
+This workshop discusses best practices for large writing projects, including tips for getting and staying on track, cultivating effective writing habits, and forming a successful writing group.
+Dissertation and thesis writers from any discipline and at any stage in the writing process are welcome

 Developing and Delivering Your First Conference Presentation

 Have an upcoming conference presentation?
 Then this workshop is for you!
-We will help you figure out what your presentation should (or should not) include; share tips and tricks to engage your audience; and discuss how to present with confidence.
-This workshop will be most useful to those who have little experience preparing for and pre-senting at conferences, but everyone is welcome.
+This workshop helps participants figure out what their presentation should (or should not) include; shares tips and tricks to engage your audience; and discusses how to present with confidence.
+This workshop is most useful to those who have little experience preparing for and presenting at conferences, but everyone is welcome!

 Feeling overwhelmed by the critical feedback you're receiving from your professors, advisers, and/or reviewers?
-This workshop will help you assess, integrate, and respond to critical feedback in the revision process, whether you’re writing for coursework or working on a larger writing project.
+This workshop helps you assess, integrate, and respond to critical feedback in the revision process, whether you’re writing for coursework or working on a larger writing project.

 Don't know where to start or unsure of how things are coming together in your literature review?
-This workshop will address the lit review's purpose and provide tips for writing an effective one.
+This workshop addresses the lit review's purpose and provides tips for writing an effective one.
 Writers from any discipline are welcome.

 On the Job Market: Statements of Teaching Philosophy